falbuna/Homework_9_READMEGenerator/README_Generator/README.md

 # Project App

 ## Description
-It does some stuff then some other stuff.
+It does stuff.

 ## Installation
-Do this.
-Then this.
+First you do this.
+Then that.
 Lastly, that.

 ## Usage
-Use if needed.
+Open this.

 ## Contributing
-No
+YEs

 ## Tests
 Yes